MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

 This option allows you to private an SSH public key for VM authentication.

 If you don't have an SSH key, you can follow [Create an SSH key pair](/azure/virtual-machines/linux/mac-create-ssh-keys#create-an-ssh-key-pair) to create a key pair using RSA encryption and a bit length of 4096.
-Note that Azure currently supports SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.
+Azure currently supports SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.

 You can display your public key with the following `cat` command, replacing `~/.ssh/id_rsa.pub` with the path and filename of your own public key file if needed: